TheStoneMX/Voice2LocalDocsLLMs/README.md

 # Voice2LocalDocsLLMs
-Create a RAG To Chat with local documents Voice 2 Voice.
+Create a RAG To Chat with local documents Voice 2 Voice. featuring a conversational AI character inspired by Nostradamus.

 Retrieval-Augmented Generation.
 This approach combines traditional information retrieval techniques with generative language models to enhance the quality and relevance of the generated text.